zachvalenta/jvns.ca/source/_posts/2016-06-12-a-weird-system-call-process-vm-readv.markdown

 So, let me explain.
 If I'm running a program on the JVM with PID 4242, I can run  `jstack -p 4242`, and it will print the current stack trace of the Java program.
 Any Java program.
 It doesn't need any special configuration!!

-In C, I think there is no `jstack` equivalent, but you can run `sudo perf top` on a Linux machine and it'll instantly give you a live profile of all the C functions that are running.
-For any C program.
-(I'm constantly surprised by how many people don't know you can do this.
-It's amazing.)
+In C, you can run `sudo perf top` on a Linux machine and it'll instantly give you a live profile of all the C functions that are running.
+For any C program. (did you know you can do this?! this is one of my favorite things. it is amazing!). `pstack` does something similar to `jstack`, but only for 32-bit binaries :(.

 In Ruby.. there's nothing, yet.
 You can pre-instrument your Ruby program and there are libraries you can use, but this stuff isn't built into the ecosystem in the same way.
+This makes me grumpy because I'm like IF JAVA CAN HAVE NICE THINGS THEN WHY NOT RUBY AND PYTHON??

 So, let's talk about how you could build jstack for Ruby.

 ### step 1: gdb

 Scott Francis from Shopify has this [great gdb script](https://gist.github.com/csfrancis/11376304) that will print a Ruby stacktrace if you attach to it with gdb.
+You can read how the script works in [Adventures in Production Rails Debugging](http://engineering.shopify.com/112738884-adventures-in-production-rails-debugging).

-It took me a couple of days to understand what's going on here -- when you attach to a program with gdb, it seems like basically black magic, but it's actually not magic at all.
+It took me a couple of days to understand what's going on with that script -- when you attach to a program with gdb, it seems like basically black magic, but as usual it's actually not magic at all.

-First, let's explore with gdb.
+First, let's explore a little with gdb.
 This is a little messy, but I want you to see how you explore a program's memory with gdb because I think it's cool.
 I've redacted some of the longer output.

 ```
 # HELLO RUBY.
-What is the address of the current thread in this process
+What is the address of the current thread in this process?
 (gdb) p ruby_current_thread
 $1 = (rb_thread_t *) 0x55b89eb775b0